 Address: Japan, 〒650-1112 Hyogo, Kobe, Chuo Ward, Kitanagasadori, 1 Chome−9−17 三宮興業ビル ６階 | 〒650-1112 兵庫県神戸市中央区北長狭通１丁目９−17 三宮興業ビル ６階

 I spent a fair bit of time researching all the restaurants where we could indulge our meat fantasies, and narrowed it down to Steakland Kobe or Wakkoqu.

 In the end, Wakkoqu’s $150 price tag deterred me, and we ended up at the much more reasonable, but still excellently reviewed Steakland.
 Sure, it probably wasn’t the best Kobe beef in Kobe, but it would do for our purposes.

 Steakland Kobe is a few floors full of teppanyaki style seating, set up so that everyone can have a view of what the chef is up to.

-After some debate, and more than a little confusion while we tried to find out exactly which part of the cow each meal came with, I settled on the Steakland Kobe’s Lunch Set, and Agri ordered the more expensive Sirloin Lunch Set.
+After some debate, and more than a little confusion while we tried to find out exactly which part of the cow each meal came with, I settled on Steakland Kobe’s Lunch Set, and X ordered the more expensive Sirloin Lunch Set.
 The idea being that we would try each other’s steaks to compare, and save a bit of cash in the process.